Bias Response & Education Team

 This reporting form does NOT replace a 911 call or a request for emergency service.
 Do not use this site to report events that present an immediate threat of life or property.
 Reports that are submitted through this form may not receive an immediate response.
 If this is an emergency, please contact Lebanon Valley College Public Safety at 717-867-6111 or ext.
 6111 or dial 911.

-Kathleen Blouch, adjunct instructor
+Dr. Kathleen Blouch, adjunct instructor

 Andrea Haldeman, chaplain and coordinator of spiritual life

-Jenna Marx, assistant professor of Psychology
+Dr. Jenna Marx, assistant professor of psychology

-Laura Richardson, assistant professor of SLP
+Dr. Laura Richardson, assistant professor of speech-language pathology

 Jill Russell, director of global education

-Matthew Sayers, professor of Religion
+Dr. Matthew Sayers, professor of religion

 Jennifer Thornsberry, biology lab technician